NobilityDeviant/ZenDownloader/README.md

 Input your password and you're done.

-If you wish to uninstall it, then you can use the command:
+If you wish to uninstall it, you can use the command:

 `sudo apt-get remove zendownloader`